Eglinton Avenue: History

 The eastern segment through Scarborough was known as Highway 5A between 1937 and 1953; this number also appeared on St. Clair Avenue West until 1952 when the Toronto Bypass, (the precursor to Highway 401), opened between Weston and Highway 11 (Yonge Street).
 The two pieces of "Highway 5A" were never connected.
 In 1953, what remained was renumbered as Highway 109; a year later, the road was removed from the provincial highway system.
 Because of its time as a provincial highway, the road through Scarborough was widened considerably.
-A right of way was also acquired to bridge the gap in Eglinton.
-Until the mid-1950s, Eglinton did not cross either of the valleys of the Don River.
-The road ended at Brentcliffe Road (unassigned path beyond Laird towards Brentcliffe and the dump was once site of hangar for Leaside Aerodrome) and resumed at Victoria Park Avenue (then known as Dawes Road).
+A right of way was also acquired to bridge the gap in Eglinton Avenue.
+Until the mid-1950s, Eglinton Avenue did not cross either of the valleys of the Don River.
+The road ended at Brentcliffe Road (unassigned path beyond Laird Drive towards Brentcliffe Road and the dump was once site of hangar for Leaside Aerodrome) and resumed at Victoria Park Avenue (then known as Dawes Road).
 This break resulted in a bypassed eastern stub at Bermondsey Road signed as Old Eglinton Avenue.
 The Department of Highways relinquished control of Highway 109 to the newly formed Metro government.
 Metro built the new section of Eglinton Avenue, first between Dawes Road and Don Mills Road in 1955, and later between Don Mills Road and Leaside in 1956.

 In the west, the street ended at the Humber River until 1970.
 On the opposite side in Etobicoke, the Richview Sideroad followed the same alignment as far as the Metro Toronto–Peel boundary.
-That year, the river was bridged to connect the Richview Sideroad segment as an extension of Eglinton.
+That year, the river was bridged to connect the Richview Sideroad segment as an extension of Eglinton Avenue.
 At about the same time, when the Highways 401 and 427 interchange was reconstructed, the street was connected to Lower Base Line, extending the street even further west into Mississauga.
-West of Mississauga, in Halton Region, it is a rural road and is still named Lower Base Line (the corresponding Upper Base Line being present-day Steeles Avenue).
+West of Mississauga, in the Regional Municipality of Halton, it is a rural road and is still named Lower Base Line (the corresponding Upper Base Line being present-day Steeles Avenue).

-The structure over the GO rail line and East Don River is known as the Harvey C. Rose Bridge, and honours the chief engineer of the Toronto and York Roads Commission, later the Metropolitan Toronto Commission of Roads.
+The structure over the Richmond Hill line and East Don River is known as the Harvey C. Rose Bridge, and honours the chief engineer of the Toronto and York Roads Commission, later the Metropolitan Toronto Commission of Roads.